CZ-NIC/knot-resolver/doc/upgrading.rst

 * In case you are using your own custom modules, move them to the new module location.
 The exact location depends on your distribution.
 Generally, modules previously in ``/usr/lib/kdns_modules`` should be moved to ``/usr/lib/knot-resolver/kres_modules``.
+* For users of HTTP module: default port was changed to 8453 (from 8053).

 Configuration
 ~~~~~~~~~~~~~